Sab00731/8-bit-ASIP-Architecture/README.md

 ---

-If you went through this and understood even a small part of how a CPU actually works, then this project has done its job. !
+If you went through this and understood even a small part of how a CPU actually works, then this project has done its job !